 Talenom Plc: Disclosure under chapter 9, section 10 of the securities market act (Allianz SE)

-Talenom Plc has received an announcement from Allianz SE on 28 March 2022.
-According to the announcement, the total number of Talenom shares owned by Allianz Vie S.A. decreased below 5% of Talenom Plc’s total number of shares as a result of share transactions concluded on 24 March 2022.
+Talenom Plc has received an announcement from Allianz SE on 30 March 2022.
+According to the announcement, the total number of Talenom shares owned by Allianz Vie S.A. increased above 5% of Talenom Plc’s total number of shares as a result of share transactions concluded on 29 March 2022.

 Total position of Allianz Vie S.A. according to the notification: